 Results

 In our experience, many transcriptional marker sets for immune cells derived from the literature or trained from data on cell-sorted peripheral blood immune cells perform poorly when applied to data derived from tumor samples.
-Sometimes, even markers viewed as canonical for immune cell types are not specific in RNA-seq data.
+Sometimes, even markers viewed as canonical for immune cell types are not always specific in RNA-seq data.
 For example, data from sorted human immune populations within the Immunological Genome Project suggests that CD4 transcription is higher on monocytes than on CD4+ T cells in RNA-seq data (http://immgen.org)[18,19].
+Analysis of human melanoma single cell RNA-seq data from Tirosh et al. confirms that, in human tumors, CD4 is co-expressed with both T cell (CD3E) and myeloid (CSF1R) markers [20](Fig 1A).

+Figure 1.
+Expression and correlation of immunological markers in TCGA and Tirosh et al. single cell melanoma RNA-seq data.

+A: CD4 is co-expressed with both T cell (CD3E) and myeloid linege (CSF1R) markers in melanoma.
+Scatter plots of CD4, CD3E, and CSF1R transcript levels from a single-cell RNA-seq data study of melanoma patients (Tirosh et al.).
+Only CD45 positive cells (PTPRC, expression > 1) are shown.
+Gaussian noise (s.d. = 0.25) was added to the transcript estimates to improve data visualization (log2 scale).
+B: Mutual rank-based co-regulatory network around FOXP3 in TCGA.
+All solid tumor samples in the TCGA pan-cancer data release were used to create the mutual rank correlation network.
+Color saturation and thickness of lines represent strength of correlation.
+CCR8 and FOXP3 were selected to create a regulatory T cell (Treg) signature for estimating Treg content in tumors.
+C: Mutual rank-based co-regulatory network around FOXP3 in Tirosh et al. single cell melanoma RNA-seq data.
+D: Mutual rank-based co-regulatory network around macrophage marker VSIG4 in TCGA.
+VSIG4, CD163, and MS4A4A were selected to create a signature to estimate macrophage content in tumors.

-Also, in principle, if members of an immune marker set are cell-type specific, their transcript levels should be correlated with each other when examining a panel of tumors.
-We evaluated RNA expression correlation across TCGA solid-tumor cohorts for various immune cell marker sets obtained from the literature and from RNA-seq of sorted immune cells[20].
+In principle, if members of an immune marker set are cell-type specific, their transcript levels should be correlated with each other when examining a panel of tumors.
+We evaluated RNA expression correlation across TCGA solid-tumor cohorts for various immune cell marker sets obtained from the literature and from RNA-seq of sorted immune cells[21].
 Our analysis often revealed very low correlation for expression of the genes within each given immune marker set, indicating that transcripts with coordinated expression in sorted immune cells are often heterogeneously expressed in more complex tissue samples.
-For example, a regulatory T cell (Treg) signature utilized in Rooney et al. was composed of seven genes, including the FOXP3 transcription factor, whose expression is a hallmark of CD4+ regulatory T (Treg) cells[15,21].
+For example, a regulatory T cell (Treg) signature utilized in Rooney et al. was composed of seven genes, including the FOXP3 transcription factor, whose expression is a hallmark of CD4+ regulatory T (Treg) cells[15,22].
 Pearson correlation analysis of the other members of this signature with FOXP3 across TCGA tumors revealed only 1 marker with correlation above 0.5 (CTLA4, 0.76) and two markers with correlation below 0.1 (IL4, 0.05; IL5, 0.01).
-Other possible candidate markers for Treg cells include TIGIT, PTPRC (CD25), and TNFSF18 (GARP).
-TIGIT exhibited high correlation to FOXP3 (0.79).
-However, TIGIT's correlation to CD8A (a marker for CD8+ T cells) was higher (0.8).
-Finally, CD25 and GARP correlations to FOXP3 were modest (FOXP3-CD25, correlation 0.56; FOXP3-GARP, correlation 0.55).